 An Advent Plan for a Non-People Person

-Advent just started.
-The “Christmas” season is already here.
+Advent hasn’t even started.
+But the “Christmas” season is already here.
 To high-energy, sanguine, chipper citizens who like to step in and improve others’ lives, the ever-earlier onset of the Season is a gift from the baby Jesus.
 Now they can start before Thanksgiving to make up the lists of “improving” presents they will shower on friends and family:

-- That diet book “you simply have to try.
+- That diet book “you simply have to try.”